 Bile acid signaling as a therapeutic target for liver disease in alpha-1 antitrypsin deficiency.

-Role of liver progenitor cells in hepatocyte repopulation in alpha-1 antitrypsin deficiency.
+Mechanisms of hepatocyte regeneration in alpha-1 antitrypsin deficiency.

 Her current grant awards include:

 Age-dependent effects of intracellular protein aggregation on hepatocyte proliferation in alpha-1 antitrypsin deficiency (Pittsburgh Liver Research Center)